manuka/structured-elements/README.md

   In this example, our application cares about two types: Person and Thing.

-  Yours will probably have a lot more of them.
+  A real application will probably have a lot more of them.
 */

 /*
-  We recommend that you keep your types and their models in other files throughout your application.
-You'll need to import them here so that you can add them to the registry.
+  We recommend that keeping types and their models in other files throughout the application, then importing them here so that they can be added to the registry.
 */
 import { type Person, PersonModel } from "@/lib/person"
 import { type Thing, ThingModel } from "@/lib/thing"

 /*
-  The Registry type lists all of the types that you want the library to know about.
+  The Registry type lists all of the types that we want the library to know about.
-  This allows Structured Elements to reason about your data using TypeScript.
+  This allows Structured Elements to reason about our data using TypeScript.

-    Key: A unique ModelId string that you'll use to reference the model.
+    Key: A unique ModelId string that we'll use to reference the model.
     Value: The TypeScript type that the model corresponds to.

-  List every type that you want to be able to validate data against.
+  We ought to list every type that we want to be able to validate data against.
   Person and Thing are just examples.
 */
 export type Registry = {